Skip to content

 ) -> pd.DataFrame:

-Aggregates data based on specified parameters, applies masks,
+Perform aggregation based on specified parameters, apply masks, and

 Parameters